 If you’re a whisky aficionado, you need to visit this quaint Scottish gastropub that has over 1,000 whiskies on its menu.
-Located in a charming house that was once the mayor’s in the early 1900s, there’s plenty of character.
-Note: The Dam Pub will be moving to neighbouring town, Meaford, in 2022.
+Brimming with plenty of character, The Dam pub has a menu full of comforting pub food.

 Ravenna Country Market

 Don’t let the name fool you.
 This is more than just a general store with everyday conveniences, which is why it’s become a popular pit stop for cyclists and pie-lovers.
 It’s a full-scale catering operation and the store has a tempting menu of delicious baked goods and entrees, including butter tarts that fly off the shelves.

 Goldsmith’s Market and Bakery

 Located on the side of the highway, Goldsmith’s Market and Bakery is THE place to go for fresh produce literally picked from the surrounding farm land.
 Don’t forget to order a famous “Thornberry” pie—a mixed berry-bursting, crumble-top confection.

 Crafted in small batches and made from locally sourced apples, Thornbury Premium Craft Cider is the best-selling brand in Ontario.
 Sit on the expansive patio and enjoy a flight or two with friends.